organicinternet/magento-configurable-simple/README.markdown

 * Default = 'your custom theme'

-You should also refresh your Magento cache and your Layered Navigation Indices. (both under System->Cache Management)
+You should also refresh your Magento cache and your Layered Navigation Indices, etc. (under System->Cache Management)

 Also, while it is possible to use this extension with the theme applied to just individual products or product categories (rather than globally), make sure you really know what you're doing before you do this.
 Read [this forum post](http://www.magentocommerce.com/boards/viewreply/80059/) for more information.